coq/coq/doc/sphinx/proof-engine/ltac.rst

    This tactic fails because there no match for the second goal (`False`).

-   .. coqtop:: reset none fail
+   .. rocqtop:: reset none fail

       Goal True /\ False.

-   .. coqtop:: out
+   .. rocqtop:: out

       split.

-   .. coqtop:: all
+   .. rocqtop:: all

       Fail all: let n := numgoals in idtac "numgoals =" n;
       match goal with